outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- this is in contrast to an option like 'trying/cycling all medicines randomly' which can have contrary effects and could help cancer instead of host cells
 				- as another example, 'adding a PCNA inhibitor/downregulator' might be a good general rule to apply (except in contraindicated cases)
 					- examples include olive oil, ashwagandha, short chain fatty acids, green tea, holy basil, thyme, d-limonene, atorvastatin/simvastatin
+				- for example, a MGMT inhibitor (disulfiram, resveratrol + temozolomide) and a EGFR inhibitor (astragalus) and a generally useful anti-cancer compound (ashwagandha) are probably useful for treating brain cancer (assuming no liver damage which would contraindicate disulfiram and small doses of ashwagandha to avoid damaging other organs)

 	- general treatment strategies